Round Ligament

 Where is the round ligament located?

-Several structures come off of the top corners of the uterus and briefly run together: the round ligament, the Fallopian tube and the ligament that holds the ovaries close to the uterus.
-From there, the ligament enters the abdominal wall and travels through groin (in the inguinal canal), and eventually inserts into the labia.
-This is often why women experience round ligament pain in the groin, or as vaginal tugging.
+Several structures come off the top corners of your uterus and briefly run together: the round ligament, the fallopian tube and the ligament that holds your ovaries close to your uterus.
+From there, the ligament enters your abdominal wall and travels through your groin (in the inguinal canal), and eventually inserts into the labia (vaginal lips).
+This is often why pregnant people experience round ligament pain in their vaginal area.

 Conditions and Disorders